-Nanopharm’s Dissohale technology has overcome the severe limitations of current dissolution approaches for orally inhaled drug products (OIDPs) and significantly increased the reliability, ruggedness and discriminatory capability in the dissolution measurements.
+Now you can overcome the severe limitations of current dissolution approaches for orally inhaled drug products (OIDPs) and significantly increased the reliability, ruggedness and discriminatory capability in the dissolution measurements with our Dissohale technology.

 Dissohale constitutes a significant step change towards gaining a better understanding of the relationship between raw materials critical material attributes and drug product performance.
 The advent of the Dissohale technology will help support the development of OIDPs using a quality-by-design (QbD) approach that can be used for: